 Many hotels charge non-refundable fees just for making a booking.
 This may be inconvenient because you could never be sure that you will get your visa approved, and you will not get refunded even in case of visa rejection.

 However, there are specialized companies such as VisaReservation that will support your visa application by providing you with a dummy hotel booking confirmation for a small fee.
 This service is completely safe and is the most inexpensive way of dealing with hotel bookings prior to obtaining your visa.

 Invitation From the Host

-The host must write an Invitation Letter, where he or she confirms that you will be staying over at her / his place.
+The host must write an Invitation Letter, where they confirm that you will be staying over at their place.
 This letter must contain the following details:

 - Dates when you will be staying,

 - Name and Surname of the host,